 What is ITC?

-Isothermal Titration Calorimetry (ITC) is the gold standard for measuring biomolecular interactions.
+IIsothermal Titration Calorimetry (ITC) is the gold standard for measuring biomolecular interactions.
 ITC simultaneously determines all binding parameters (n, K, δH and δS) in a single experiment information that cannot be obtained from any other method.
 When substances bind, heat is either generated or absorbed.
 ITC is a thermodynamic technique that directly measures the heat released or absorbed during a biomolecular binding event.
-Measurement of this heat allows accurate determination of binding constants (KB), reaction stoichiometry (n), enthalpy (δH) and entropy (δS), thereby providing a complete thermodynamic profile of the molecular interaction in a single experiment.
+Measurement of this heat allows accurate determination of binding constants (KD), reaction stoichiometry (n), enthalpy (δH) and entropy (δS), thereby providing a complete thermodynamic profile of the molecular interaction in a single experiment.
 Because ITC goes beyond binding affinities and can elucidate the mechanism of the molecular interaction, it has become the method of choice for characterizing biomolecular interactions.

 Interactions between any two molecules can be studied with ITC, including: